sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Unit testing service registrations.

 Services are registered on ASP.NET Core's included IoC container.
-These registrations can be unit tested.
+These registrations can be unit-tested.

 Approach: